DouglasNeuroInformatics/OpenDataCapture/README.md

 ## About

-Open Data Capture is a modern, easy-to-use web application designed to enable the continuous collection and storage of research data.
-It was developed to meet the specific needs of clinical researchers at the Douglas Research Centre, one of the world’s leading mental health research institutions.
-However, it is fully open-source and can be easily adapted for use by other research institutions and organizations.
-This repository is a monorepo containing all source code for the application.
+Open Data Capture is an integrated suite of applications tailored for the continuous and longitudinal collection of both clinical and research data.
+This platform is anchored on a few foundational principles:
+- Versatility in Instruments: Whether it's surveys, clinical questionnaires, interactive tasks, or neuroimaging data, our platform can handle it all under the umbrella of a generic instrument.
+- User-Friendly Design: Designed with the user in mind, its intuitive interface ensures that even those without specialized knowledge can navigate and utilize the platform with ease.
+- Streamlined Deployment: With our one-liner deployment solution, leverage Docker Compose for a hassle-free, automated setup.

 ## Key Features